KCCG/kccg-dx-igvserver/Readme.Developer.md

 # IGV setup
 IGV setup is simple, and you only have to do this once:
-  * open IGV, version 2.3.90 or newer
+  # open IGV, version 2.3.90 or newer
-  * View > Preferences > Advanced
+  # View > Preferences > Advanced
-  * set Data Registry URL = https://seave.bio/igvdata/LKCGP/$$_dataServerRegistry.txt
+  # set Data Registry URL = https://seave.bio/igvdata/LKCGP/$$_dataServerRegistry.txt
-  * Hit OK
+  # Hit OK
-  * Ensure that your reference genome is “Human (1kg, b37+decoy)”
+  # Ensure that your reference genome is "Human (1kg, b37+decoy)", or mm10 if appropriate. ie not hg19, or b37

 # IGV Usage:
-  * open IGV, version 2.3.90 or newer
+  # open IGV, version 2.3.90 or newer
-  * File > Load from Server...
+  # File > Load from Server...
-  * Enter your username + password
+  # Enter your username + password
-  * Select the appropriate data to load.
+  # Select the appropriate data to load.

 There are a number of common usage scenarios: